OncoCare

 *These are aromatase inhibitors

-In summary, breast cancer classification and treatment is undergoing many changes.
+In summary, breast cancer classification and treatment are undergoing many changes.
 What we understand as hormone responsive or oestrogen receptor positive breast cancer has been shown by next generation sequencing (NGS) and other technologies to comprise at least 2 subtypes of breast cancer.
-Luminal A and luminal B breast cancers are distinct in several important features.
-The growth of such tumours are driven by different oncogenic mechanisms.
-Understanding them will be the beginning of designing treatments suitable for these patients to improve outcomes.
+Luminal A and Luminal B breast cancers have distinct features, and the growth of such tumours is driven by different oncogenic mechanisms.

 “Expert knowledge means better care for cancer”